LucasLimaAPI/Flask/README.md

 ### Building a Flask Web Application for Game Management

 Introduction:
-Good [morning/afternoon/evening], everyone.
+Hello Everyone.
 Today, I'm excited to present our Flask web application for managing games.
 This application allows users to view a list of games, add new games, and authenticate themselves to access certain features.

 ### 1. Imports:
 First, let's start with the necessary imports.
 We've imported essential modules from Flask, including Flask, render_template, request, redirect, session, flash, and url_for.
 These modules provide functionalities such as rendering templates, handling requests, managing sessions, and generating URLs.